 Evergreen content allows you to create content that can be well-optimized for search and will be relevant for years.

-And blockbuster content is the result of hugely successful evergreen posts that rise to the top of search engines and drive a ton of traffic every month.
+And blockbuster content is the result of successful evergreen posts that rise to the top of search engines and drive a lot of traffic every month.
 We republish blockbuster posts regularly to update them, re-promote them in social, and keep them at the top of search engines.

 Creating news content